files-community/Website/src/routes/docs/contributing/translating/+page.md

 - `other` tag has always to be defined in any languages.
 - If there're tags that have the same value as `other` tag, they can be omitted.
 - In case of a specific translation for a learned value, you can use "=NUMBER {TEXT}".
 Use only for values that are not specified using predefined tags in source language (`en-US`).
 This is most commonly used to define for the value `0`.
-- The placeholder `#` indicates where the value will be inserted.
-This allows you to define a future position according to your translation.

-For example, Japanese doesn't have plural but `other` tag has to be defined though source language (`en-US`) has plural type and in Japanese `one` and `other` tag have the same value.
+For example, Japanese doesn't have plural but `other` tag has to be defined though `one` and `other` tag have the same value in Japanese.

 ### Number

 The purpose of the number type is to display different number values such as percentage, currency, and decimal numbers independently from the locale conventions for those.
 This enables adjustment of the message output to the number formats used in different locales.

-The placeholder "{0, number}" only specifies the resulting number format, this is never translated, it must always be kept in the same form, but can be moved to positions that require translation.
+The placeholder `{0, number}` only specifies the resulting number format, this is never translated, it must always be kept in the same form, but can be moved to positions that require translation.

+Please do care about:

+- The placeholder `#` indicates where the value will be inserted.
+This allows you to define a future position according to your translation.

 ### Remarks

 If you're not sure what tags should be added, don't worry.
-Click `i` button and see available tags, or use 'generate skelton' to see preview.
+Click `i` button and see available tags, or click 'generate skelton' to see preview.

 ![image](https://github.com/0x5bfa/Website/assets/62196528/a66edfbc-1bc1-42d0-8843-76af330fc861)